Eiwanger/ESP/README.md

 # ESP
 embedded systems programming

-In this repository there are all files which are related to the course embedde systems programming.
+In this repository there are all files which are related to the course embedded systems programming.